Value For Investors

 - The broker will close any account that slips below $100.

 Maybe the worst policy of all is TradeZero’s nationality policies.
-The brokerage firm will not accept applications from U.S. citizens or U.S. residents.
+The brokerage firm will not accept applications from U.S. citizens, U.S. residents or Canadian residents.
 When we tried to open an account, the United States was not a selectable country in the online application.

 Oddly, TradeZero also doesn’t allow Bahamian citizens to open accounts.